Afghanistan’s extractive industry is governed by the 2019 Mineral Law and the Hydrocarbons Law of 2017.

-According to the 2016-2017 EITI Report, the 2018 Mineral Law was designed to improve the governance of the sector, secure optimal resources for the state, improve the confidence of potential investors and facilitate local community participation in mining.
+According to the 2016-2017 EITI Report, the 2019 Mineral Law and implementing regulations was designed to improve the governance of the sector, secure optimal resources for the state, improve the confidence of potential investors and facilitate local community participation in mining.
 The law prohibits elected politicians and senior government officials from acquiring mining contracts.

 The 2017 Hydrocarbons Law requires contracts to be awarded subject to the completion of a public, transparent and competitive tender process managed by the Ministry of Mines and Petroleum.
 In the event of a tie between two bidding companies, the law favours the bidder with an Afghan partner.

 The 2016-2017 EITI Report is a good source of information on these issues, including state participation in the extractive sector and artisanal and small-scale mining.
 In early 2020, the two state-owned enterprises, Afghan Gas and North Coal Enterprises, published their financial statements that had been audited for the first time.

 The Ministry of Finance is the sole public authority with jurisdiction to collect taxes and custom duties and the Ministry of Mines and Petroleum is the authority with jurisdiction to collect non-tax revenues such as royalties.